cyverse/atmosphere/extras/nginx/README.md

 nginx configuration
 ===================
 Configure atmosphere to use nginx.
+The Makefile uses defaults for a common configuration of Atmosphere.

 # Instructions